Jatin-analyst/rna_seq_pipeline/README.md

 -- FDR correction: Accounts for testing thousands of genes.
 -- Multiple testing problem: When testing many genes, some will appear significant by chance.

+## IMPORTANT  RNA_Pipeline App for "DGE Analysis" & "Volcano plot" and Converter App for .txt.gz to .csv